 - Vendors must not leave any rubbish, produce and/or goods in the market area.

-- The types of goods sold are at the discretion of the Market Committee.
+- The types of goods sold are at the discretion of the Market Committee and all products/changes are to be run by the market committee before sale.

 - Vendors do not own their sites.
 Stalls cannot be sold or transferred.